Science tells us the next 10 years will be the defining decade for dramatic emissions reductions to limit the worst impacts of climate change.

 We are committed to tackling this urgent issue through our global operations, value chain and beyond.

 In 2021, we announced our goal to expand our net zero goal to include our value chain in 2030.

 Our climate program is aligned with the Science Based Targets initiative (SBTi) and guided by the latest science on what is necessary to transition to a zero-carbon future.
 We will continue to reduce our Scope 1 and Scope 2 emissions in line with climate science by increasing the efficiency of our operations and maintaining 100% renewable energy.

 In 2020, we achieved net zero GHG emissions in our direct operations (Scopes 1 and 2) by reducing our emissions by 94% compared to 2017 levels.

 Recognizing that some of our emissions will be very difficult to reduce by 2030, we will support projects that remove carbon equivalent to the emissions we are not able to reduce by then.
-We will prioritize nature-based projects that provide co-benefits for people and nature, such as reforestation, and also invest in emerging technologies that will advance the industry.
-Our carbon removal projects will be designed for permanent, reliable carbon sequestration; are verified by a third party; prevent any adverse impacts; and prioritize climate justice and equity.
+Our carbon removal projects are verified by a third party, prevent adverse impacts and prioritize climate justice and equity.